Fabio Grosso Tactics At Sassuolo 2025/2026: Building Stability After Promotion – Tactical Analysis

 This tactical analysis provides insight into Fabio Grosso Sassuolo tactics in Serie A 2025/2026 in and out of possession.

-Sassuolo Formation & Key Players 2025/2026
+Sassuolo Formation & Key Players

-Sassuolo predominantly operate in a 4-3-3 structure, offering a balanced framework between defensive stability and attacking width.
+Sassuolo tactics predominantly operate in a 4-3-3 structure, offering a balanced framework between defensive stability and attacking width.

 In midfield, Nemanja Matić anchors the unit with his positional discipline and experience, while Ismaël Koné and Kristian Thorstvedt operate as the more dynamic interiors, contributing both defensively and in forward transitions.